-Nobel panel to announce 2021 prize for literature
+Tanzanian Abdulrazak Gurnah awarded Nobel literature prize

 Benjamin List and David W.C.
 MacMillan were named as laureates of the Nobel Prize for chemistry Wednesday for finding an easier and environmentally cleaner way to build molecules that can be used to make compounds, including medicines and pesticides.

-Still to come are prizes will also be awarded for outstanding work in the fields of peace and economics.
+Still to come are prizes for outstanding work in the fields of peace and economics.

 Read more stories about Nobel Prizes past and present by The Associated Press at https://www.apnews.com/NobelPrizes